-FIRST Tech Challenge Quick Start checklist link is here.
+The FIRST Tech Challenge Quick Start checklist link is here.
 Below is a sample schedule to get your team started.
-(Note – timing of events, location, and size are in discussion due to COVID.
-We hope to resolve it by July.)

 Pre-season